Andonome/core/README.md

 | 2    | Heal a companion's Fate Points. | Summon mist.
 Create blinding light.
 Freeze water. |
 | 3    | Request minor devine intervention.
 Boost someone's luck. |  |

-## World History
+## Larger World

-... a little, but I've tried to keep it to a minimum.
+Adventures in Fenestra contains a GM's guide, Bestiary, a setting, and mini-adventures.

 # Project Notes

 ## LaTeX

 This thing's written in LaTeX, a magical document format where you describe the layout to the computer, then the computer does the layout for you.
 Last time this was written the persistent revisions added up to months of formating and reformating.
 If you ever need to write a long work involving anything more than a series of words: do yourself a favour and learn LaTeX.
 The basics just take an afternoon.

-## Related Works

-Adventures in Fenestra contains a GM's guide, Bestiary, mini-adventures, and a complete world.

 ## Art